-As per the University of Georgia’s Academic Affairs Policy 2.01-19 on Substantive Change, the University is required to notify SACSCOC of any “significant modification or expansion of the nature and scope of the institution” in accordance with the SACSCOC Substantive Change Policy.
+Under UGA Academic Affairs Policy 4.11-4 on Substantive Change, the University is required to notify SACSCOC of any “significant modification or expansion of the nature and scope of the institution” in accordance with the SACSCOC Substantive Change Policy and Procedures.
 In some cases, SACSCOC requires approval prior to the initiation of those changes.

 A wide variety of actions are considered substantive changes under the above policy.
-Some of the most common substantive changes that must be reported include:
+Some of the most common substantive changes that UGA must report are:

-- creation of new programs that differ significantly from current programs
+- creating new programs that differ significantly from current programs

-- agreements with other institutions to offer dual or joint degrees*
+- entering agreements with other entities to offer courses or programs*